brycewray/astro-site-legacy/src/pages/posts/2021/08/1Password-hits-fan.md

   <span class="caption">Image: <a href="https://pixabay.com/users/foto_und_pinsel-6558995/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5359174">Foto_und_Pinsel</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5359174">Pixabay</a></span>
 ---

-Not long ago, I wrote "[Two paths to password management](/posts/2021/06/two-paths-password-management/)."
+Not long ago, I wrote “[Two paths to password management](/posts/2021/06/two-paths-password-management/).’
 It was an admittedly lengthy piece about using password management software to keep your online credentials as safe as possible.

 Earlier this week, AgileBits, the company behind the [1Password](https://1password.com) app, ignited a firestorm by revealing that the Mac version of the upcoming 1Password 8: